-In addition, this option mandates basic food safety obligations on all seafood businesses.
-The mandatory nature of the basic food safety obligations will be new for businesses in the primary production sector, with the exception of producers in NSW and Victoria.
-Fulfilling the basic food safety provisions required under this option is anticipated to have little impact on those seafood businesses which either supply the domestic market to the standards required under export controls or comply with the voluntary industry standards and codes of practice.
+In addition, the general provisions of this option mandate basic food safety obligations on all seafood businesses.
+The mandatory nature of the basic food safety obligations will be new for businesses in the primary production sector.
+Fulfilling the basic food safety provisions required by the general provisions under this option is anticipated to have little impact on those seafood businesses which either supply the domestic market to the standards required under export controls, or fully comply with the voluntary industry standards and codes of practice.
 Advice from industry bodies such as Seafood Services Australia and the Sydney Fish Market indicates that the majority of seafood businesses already undertake basic safety practices as set out in industry codes of practice and guidelines to at least the level required under this option.
-For these businesses, the proposed provisions would not affect their operating costs.
+For these businesses, the proposed general provisions will not affect their operating costs.